 BESTSELLER’s Code of Conduct describes the ethics and behaviour that BESTSELLER promotes throughout the supply chain, and is directed at any supplier and their subcontractors and/or factories, who manufacture products for BESTSELLER A/S.

 The overarching aim of the policy is to safeguard workers’ rights and provide some security when BESTSELLER move our production.

 Under this policy BESTSELLER commits to consider how much of that factory's capacity we have taken up and give a corresponding notice period to make sure the supplier has sufficient notice to find customers to fill that capacity.
 Notice should be clearly communicated to the supplier and include a detailed timeline.
 In cases where the factory is not able to maintain capacity due to our offboarding, we will engage with the supplier on making sure all alternatives to employment termination are explored and that workers who are dismissed are treated fairly.

-Migrant workers (both internal and international) face heightened risk of discrimination in the global apparel supply chain.
-This policy articulates BESTSELLER's requirements and expectations on our suppliers with regards to protecting the human and labour rights, safety, dignity and fundamental freedoms of all migrant workers, regardless of their migratory status.
+Migrant workers face heightened risk of discrimination in the global apparel supply chain.
+This policy, developed in consultation with the UN’s International Organization for Migration (IOM), articulates BESTSELLER's requirements and expectations on our suppliers in relation to this group.

 This policy articulates that the use of child labour is not acceptable, and we will not work with suppliers that use child labour in their facilities, or who do not have efficient systems in place to ensure that child labour cannot occur on the production premises.